18F/uswds-jekyll/README.md

   git push
   ```

-6. Then go the main scinet repository and createa pull request
+6. Then go the main scinet repository and create a pull request

 ## Edit online in Github
 1. get a GitHub account if you don't have one